grig23/primetime.en/help/programming/browser-tvsdk-2.4/content-playback-options-browser-tvsdk/mediaplayerobjects-working-with/t-psdk-browser-tvsdk-2.4-timeline-update-add-listener.md

 ---
 description: To receive notifications about timeline updates, register the appropriate event listeners.
-seo-description: To receive notifications about timeline updates, register the appropriate event listeners.
-seo-title: Add listeners for TimelineUpdatedEvent
 title: Add listeners for TimelineUpdatedEvent
-uuid: 7d742e15-5a55-4155-93a7-7b79f21c1472
 ---

 # Add listeners for TimelineUpdatedEvent{#add-listeners-for-timelineupdatedevent}